-Ever since SAM Broadcaster v2.x.x the program has always required huge amounts of the CPU/memory especially when trying to import music or run PAL Scripts.
+Ever since the early days SAM Broadcaster the program has always required huge amounts of the CPU/memory especially when trying to import music or run PAL Scripts.

 SAM Broadcaster has always been a resource hog no matter how much processing power your PC had.

-More often than not SAM Broadcaster would require a restart after it locked up and froze I usually had to get task manager to help me exit the software.
+More often than not SAM Broadcaster would require a restart after it locked up and froze.
+Sometimes I had to get task manager to help me exit the software.